Published: Oct 17, 2022

-Regular screening of breast cancer is perhaps one of the most important tools to fight against this disease.
+Regular screening for breast cancer is perhaps one of the most important tools to fight against this disease.
 Timely detection coupled with high-quality treatment can save the lives of several breast cancer patients.
 As per studies, early detection of localized breast cancer has a relative five-year survival rate of 99%.

 When the cancer is localized, it hasn't spread yet.
 Thus, at this stage, the cancer is highly treatable.
 However, to treat breast cancer, it needs to be caught at the right time.